Soli Deo gloria

 The beaten path was empty.
 Tuffnut straightened and walked out on the path, looking intently for anything.
 There was a big imprint in the dark soil, but that was it.

-"Where's Hiccup and Astrid?"
+"Where are Hiccup and Astrid?"
 Ruffnut wondered.
 The three of them followed Tuffnut as they all looked around.

 "Oh, this is bad, you guys," Fishlegs moaned.
 He started to hyperventilate quietly and his nervous hands broke his stick in half.

-Snotlout groaned and wiped his face with his hand as he yelled, "This isn't THAT BAD!"
+Snotlout groaned and wiped his face with his hand as he yelled, "This isn't that bad!"